 As soon as you learn how to paint skies, you will be able to set any mood of your landscape or seascape painting through a clear, sunny sky or a stormy night.
 The sky can play a supporting role or be the major star of a composition.
 Changing continuously, it has endless variety in appearances.

-Follow along and learn how to paint the sky with clouds in a quick and easy way!
+Follow along and learn how to paint the sky with clouds.

 Tips for painting the sky